-Just a few days before he was scheduled to come to America to visit several churches here and to take part in the annual presbytery of the Covenant Presbyterian Church Denomination, God put it on Pastor Naing’s heart to go to Rakhine State for a special time of preaching and teaching.
+Just a few days before he was scheduled to come to America to visit several churches here and to take part in a denomination’s annual presbytery event, God put it on Pastor Naing’s heart to go to Rakhine State for a special time of preaching and teaching.
 I honestly thought it was a little crazy to try to cram in, and I was a little worried if he’d be able to make it back from there in time to catch his flight.

 By God’s grace we were able to help him put on a three-day event at the church we built in Bogalay Village in central Rakhine.
 You might remember me telling you we sponsored several meals for the people coming to hear the preaching.

 Bogalay is about a 10 to 12-hour drive from Pastor Naing’s home in Yangon in a very rural area.

 Rakhine is a very dangerous place, torn by war and poverty, and often deadly for Christian workers.
 In fact, more than one Christian pastor has been killed and others taken prisoner in Rakhine in the past two months.

 In addition to all of this impending danger, a monster cyclone was forming, and that’s not my description of it, that’s the official category given to it by meteorologists.